FAQs – Pregnancy Fitness & Pilates Classes

 If you’re not able to commit to every class every week don’t worry, contact Claire to explain the details of your circumstances and she will try and offer you a solution.
-Remember, your Bump to Babe Fitness Class Card entitles you to your 11th session free and you can use up these sessions on any Monday or Wednesday Fitness class, so it may be possible to mix and match your sessions up.
+Remember, your Bump to Babe Fitness Class Card entitles you to your 11th session free and you can use up these sessions on any Monday Fitness class, so it may be possible to mix your sessions up.

 I Can’t Come to My Class this Week, What Do I Do?